-The big, underlying issue is that millennials see social media as personal and the workplace as professional.
+The big, underlying issue is that millennials have until now regarded social media as personal – and the workplace as professional.

-Organizations don’t help themselves with their communication around intranet.
+Organizations don’t help themselves with their communication around the intranet.
 Inevitably, management tries to rally engagement by boiling down the platform to something trendy like ‘Facebook for the company’ or ‘Twitter at work’.
 Instantly, this connects Facebook behavior with a workplace setting, which is not desirable in the mind of a millennial.
-Thoughts rush back to the time their friend’s Mom tried to ‘friend’ them on Facebook and the immediate self-censorship that imposes.
-After all, millennials don’t necessarily want their bosses to know what they had for breakfast… Or where they partied on a Wednesday night.
+Thoughts rush back to when their friend’s Mom tried to ‘friend’ them on Facebook and the immediate self-censorship that imposes.
+After all, millennials don’t necessarily want their bosses to know what they had for breakfast… Or where they partied on a Friday night.

 The proof is in the numbers when it comes to intranet engagement.
-85% of younger workers say they struggle with social tools at work, compared to 90% of older workers, who say they find the tools useful!
+Eighty-five percent of younger workers say they struggle with social tools at work, compared to 90 percent of older workers, who say they find the tools useful.

-Thankfully, all is not lost for the social intranet when it comes to millennials.
-The raw ingredients are there and millennials love social media.
-It’s just a matter of telling the right story to generate this engagement.
+It’s a matter of telling the right story to generate employee engagement.
 You can create this narrative by focusing on three key areas:

-Clear up the assumptions that millennials may or may not have about social intranet at work, by clearly spelling out how it is to be used.
-Rather than let employees walk around on eggshells, or cut loose sharing pictures of their drunken antics on the weekend, articulate up front what is and isn’t OK to be sharing on the platform.
+Provide clarity by clearing up the assumptions that staff may or may not have about social intranet usage at work by clearly spelling out how to use it.
+Rather than let employees walk around on eggshells, articulate upfront what is and isn’t OK to be sharing on the platform.

 Some of the main areas to clarify are around confidentiality, external regulations, and formality.
-The first two areas are relatively straightforward and usually quite industry and organization-specific, for example, you may not be allowed to disclose the details of upcoming tenders to other departments in your business, while they are still in an RFP process.
-Clarifying these expectations is as simple as pulling together a simple, readable guideline on what is confidential and what isn’t, and making sure this is common knowledge to staff.
+The first two areas are relatively straightforward and usually quite industry and organization-specific.
+For example, you may not be allowed to disclose the details of upcoming tenders to other departments in your business while they are still in an RFP process.
+Clarifying these expectations is as simple as pulling together straightforward, readable guidelines on what is confidential and what isn’t.
+And make sure this is common knowledge to staff.

 Striking the right balance of formality and informality is one of those make or break areas for your intranet.
-Our advice: Err towards informal.
-There’s a time and a place for formal emails and staff memos.
-A social intranet is about letting down some of the more rigid structure and allowing communication to flow.
-Do this, and you’ll get the most creativity and engagement from your millennials.
+Our advice is to err towards informal.
+There’s a time and a place for formal messages and staff memos.
+A social intranet is about letting down some of the more rigid structures and allowing communication to flow.
+Do this, and you’ll get the most creativity and engagement from your workforce.

 3. Leading By Example